BurhanH/burhanh.github.io/_posts/2020-01-07-helpful-tips.markdown

 Jupiter Lab can execute code (e.g. Python, Java, etc.) in a browser and returns results to the user immediately.
 It's possible because Jupiter supports [kernels for many programming languages](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels).

-Let's see what we may get after installation and configuration Jupyter Lab, kernels for Python, Java, JavaScript, and Julia programming languages.
-We may easily open a new notebook or a terminal, start to write code, and immidiatly get result.
+Let’s see what we may get after installation and configuration Jupyter Lab, kernels for Python, Java, JavaScript, and Julia programming languages.
+We may easily open a new notebook or a terminal, start to write code, and immediately get results.

 Start Jupyter Lab: